slic3r/Slic3r-Manual/src/expert-mode/Cooling.md

 enough to provide a good base for the next layer, helping with overhangs, small details and bridges.

-There are two main techniques for cooling: adding a fan and slowing down the print speed.
+There are two main techniques for cooling: **adding a fan** and **slowing down the print speed**.
 Slic3r may choose to use both techniques, using a fan first, and then slowing down the print if the layer time is too fast.

  ![Cooling strategy.](images/cooling_chart.png "fig:")

 Figure shows the strategy adopted by Slic3r.
-Reading from right to left, when the minimum fan threshold (\#2) is reached the fan is turned on.
+Reading from right to left, when the minimum fan threshold (#2) is reached the fan is turned on.
 This increases in intensity as the layer time decreases.
-The print speed remains constant until the estimated print time drops below a certain threshold (\#1), this is when the print speed is reduced until it reaches it’s minimum value.
+The print speed remains constant until the estimated print time drops below a certain threshold (#1), this is when the print speed is reduced until it reaches it’s minimum value.

 Fans
 ----

 Most electronics and firmware allow the addition of a fan via a spare connector.
 These can then be instructed with G-code, from Slic3r, to turn on or off as the model requires, and to rotate at different speeds.